-How is the programme delivered to men who have sex with men (MSM)?
+How is the programme delivered to gay, bisexual or other men who have sex with men (GBMSM)?

-The HPV vaccine is offered to MSM up to and including 45 years old who attend GUM and/or HIV clinics across Northern Ireland.
+The HPV vaccine is offered to GBMSM up to and including 45 years old who attend GUM and/or HIV clinics across Northern Ireland.
 The vaccine is administered during routine clinic appointments.

-Do females who have been vaccinated still need to attend for cervical screening?
+Do women who have been vaccinated still need to attend for cervical screening?

-Yes, it is very important that females who have received HPV vaccine still attend for cervical screening at the recommended age as the vaccine only protects against seven out of ten cervical cancers
+Yes, it is very important that women who have received HPV vaccine still attend for cervical screening at the recommended age as the vaccine only protects against 7 out of 10 cervical cancers.

-Do males have to attend for screening for HPVrelated cancers?
+Do men have to attend for screening for HPV-related cancers?